sirithcam/spree-testing/README.md

 Actually, we are using the mix of both gems called `pry-byebug` which merges both gem's features into one big gem!

-`pry` gives us a powerfull console which is similar to Ruby's `irb` in which we can freely paste block of codes and has nice syntax colors.
+`pry` gives us a powerfull console which is similar to Ruby's `irb` in which we can freely paste block of codes and it has nice syntax colors.

 `byebug` on the other hand, is a great tool to debugg our tests step by step, which in pure `pry` is impossible.

-*Note: All `pry-byebug` config are stored in `.pryrc` file.
-Also all shortcuts from pure `byebug` are stored there so you can use them freely.*
+*Note: All `pry-byebug` configs are stored in `.pryrc` file.
+Also all shortcuts from pure `byebug` are stored there, so you can use them freely.*

 ### .gitingore